About The Fire Prevention Bureau

 The responsibilities of this Bureau include enforcing the provisions of the Ohio Fire Code and 15 of the Toledo Municipal Code.
 The inspectors perform 5,500 inspections annually.

 Freedom of Information Act (FOIA) Requests

-FOIA’s can be requested using the attached FOIA Request Form.
-You may e-mail, fax or bring this FOIA Request Form in person to pick up your report.
-To send an e-mail request, use this email link: firstname.lastname@example.org
+Property and Fire reports can be requested using the attached FOIA Request Form.
+Property reports include Fire Safety Inspection, SERC / TIER II, and BUSTR.
+Fire reports include Building, Vehicle, HazMat, and Other (non-medical emergency response).
+You may e-mail, fax or bring this FOIA request form in person to One Government Center to pick up your report.
+To send an e-mail request, use this link: firstname.lastname@example.org

 Fire Investigation Unit

 The Fire Investigation Unit is charged with the responsibility to investigate the origin, cause, and circumstances of undetermined, incendiary, suspicious fire, bombings, and bomb threats, along with all fires where serious injury or death related to fire occur, and share in the responsibility of the issuance of permits and safety of pyrotechnic displays, in accordance with the laws of the City of Toledo and the State of Ohio.

 To report a suspected arson in Toledo, please call CRIMESTOPPERS at 419-255-1111, or click on this link, “Report Arson“. rewards are often paid for information leading to the identification and successful prosecution of persons perpetrating the crime of arson.
 These rewards are paid through the CRIMESTOPPERS Program .
 Information can lead to rewards of up to $5,000.00.